CaskAle/summit-pi-project/README.md

    - **Save**
 1. Now you can press the `Write` button and your operating system will be written to the MicroSD card.

    > Note: The instructions in the setup guide stop being relevant to a headless install once you get to the point where they mention Raspberry Pi OS desktop appearing.
-In a headless environment, you will not see the Raspbian Desktop.
+In a headless environment, you will not see the Raspberry Pi OS Desktop.
 Instead, you will be connecting to the device over the network, from your laptop, via a terminal and the ssh program.

 1. The first boot will take a few minutes as there is some initial setup that will be done.
 Give it about 5 minutes on the first boot before trying to connect to it.
 To verify that the device has connected to the network, use the ping command from a terminal on your laptop.
 `ping -c 5 <hostname>.local`